temperancee/temperancee_hugo/content/projects/robot_arm.md

 This page documents my work on building a robot arm.
 At a glance this project covers:
 - Designing the arm in FreeCAD and 3D printing it
 - Using a Raspberry Pi Pico W to control the servo motors and communicate with the web server
 - Creating the web interface to control the robot.
-Currently, you control angles - in the future I would like to add inverse kinematics and motion planning algorithms
+Currently, you control angles - in the future I would like to add inverse kinematics and a camera for motion planning
 - Using threading to make use of the Pico's dual cores, and threading on the web server to allow for simultaneous commuication with the Pico and web interface

 # The implementation details